-When you traveled to Egypt or when you’re traveling to other places, do you go with one idea and eventually change it while you’re there?
+When you travelled to Egypt or when you’re travelling to other places, do you go with one idea and eventually change it while you’re there?
 How does the place inform you and make you shift direction in a project?

-Well, when I traveled to Egypt, I didn’t fully know what I was going to do there.
+Well, when I travelled to Egypt, I didn’t fully know what I was going to do there.